Car finance glossary & jargon buster

 D

 Debt Management Plan – A Debt Management Plan (DMP) is an agreement between you and your current finance lender which allows you to change your current payment schedule and switch it to one that you can afford.
+Find out more about car finance and Debt Management Plans.

 Deposit / No Deposit – When taking out car finance you sometimes have the option to put down a lump sum at the start of a contract, deposits are often not refundable.
 However, many car finance deals can come with no deposit needed and still benefit from affordable monthly payments.